-Another possible application of the OM integral is in optimal problems such as travel time optimization \cite{Moreau21,Piro22}, where we choose a system's control function to minimize the target functional, such as total travel time.
-From Eqs.~(\ref{eq-genABPx})-(\ref{eq-genABPth}), when using an external potential or shear as the control function, for example, the OM integral scheme can be used to determine the optimal control; however, these will be reported elsewhere.
+Another possible application of the OM integral is in optimal problems, such as travel time optimization \cite{Moreau21,Piro22}, where we selected a system's control function to minimize the target function (e.g., total travel time).
+An example for this would be Eqs.~(\ref{eq-genABPx})--(\ref{eq-genABPth}) when an external potential or shear was used as the control function.
+The OM integral scheme can determine the optimal control, but this will be reported elsewhere.

-In summary, we have demonstrated that the most probable path can be nontrivial with prototypical parameter sets using the mathematical analogy with the pendulum equation by providing a method to determine the most probable path of an APB with an exact solution to the variational equations for the OM integrals.
-Such a path represents a rare event driven by stochastic fluctuations, and our approaches will be valuable in understanding the physical process in such an event, and they can be extended to more complex fluctuation-driven rare events in active matter systems.
+By providing a method for determining the most probable path of an ABP with the variational principle for the OM integrals, we demonstrated herein that the most probable path could be nontrivial with prototypical parameter sets using a mathematical analogy with the pendulum equation.
+Our approaches will be valuable in understanding the physical process of rare transitions, and can also be extended to more complex fluctuation-driven rare events in active matter systems.

 K.Y.\ acknowledges support by a Grant-in-Aid for JSPS Fellows (Grants No.\ 21J00096) from the JSPS.
 K.I. acknowledges the Japan Society for the Promotion of Science (JSPS), KAKENHI for Young Researchers (Grant No. 18K13456), KAKENHI for Transformative Research Areas A (Grant No. 21H05309), and the Japan Science and Technology Agency (JST), PRESTO (Grant No. JPMJPR1921).
 K.Y.\ and K.I.\ are partially supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
 The authors would like to thank Enago (www.enago.jp) for the English language review.